------------------------------------------------------------- -------------------------------------------------------------

 by Aug 13, 2024Business, Culture, Decision Making, Strategy

-When it comes to executing strategy, the research is conclusive: it’s successful only about 50% of the time.
+When it comes to strategic success and executing strategy, the research is conclusive: it’s successful only about 50% of the time.
 This means that the time and effort you and your team invested in crafting that innovative growth strategy often either fell short in execution or failed to deliver the expected outcomes.

 So, what’s the most common reason strategy goes wrong like this?